IanFindlay/ligrarian/README.md

 # Booktracker
-Booktracker takes three obligatory sys arguments: [Book Title Author Name] [Format]-('h'ardback | 'k'indle | 'p'aperback) [Star Rating]
+Takes three obligatory sys arguments: [Book Title Author Name] [Format]-('h'ardback | 'k'indle | 'p'aperback) [Star Rating]
-and a fourth optional argument: [Date Read]-(which defaults to today's date but can be set to 'y'esterday or a 'c'ustom date) and:
+and a fourth optional argument: [Date Read]-(defaults to today's date but can be set to 'y'esterday or 'c'ustom) and:

   * Automatically updates your [Goodreads](https://www.goodreads.com/) account by doing the following: